mirror58229/higress/plugins/wasm-go/extensions/response-cache/README_EN.md

 - `x-cache-status: skip`, indicates that the cache check was skipped and the backend response result is returned; including cases where the extracted value is incorrect occurred in onHttpRequestHeaders, onHttpRequestBody and onHttpResponseHeaders

 When hitted the cache, the type of response is determined by `cacheValueFromBodyType`:
 - When `cacheValueFromBodyType = "orignal"`, the `Content-Type` returned in the response is the `Content-Type` of the original request's corresponding response before caching.
+The cache value will be set as `{Content-Type}:{ResponseBody}`.
 - When `cacheValueFromBodyType != "orignal"`, the `Content-Type` returned in the response is the result configured by `cacheValueFromBodyType`; the current default configuration is `application/json`.